chethiya/heap/README.md

 ### Heap.pop()

-Removes the top element from the heap and returns the top value.
+Removes the top element from the heap and returns that value.

 ## Example